-Fact-Checking The Insane 'House Of Cards' Season 5 Election
+Fact-Checking That Insane 'House Of Cards' Election: Could It Really Happen?

 The craziest thing that happens in the new season of House of Cards isn't the lies or murder — that's all expected at this point — it's an insanely prolonged and confusing series of election loopholes.